Wednesday Night League Only

 Relief from flower beds

-- Relief allowed from flower beds if they interfere with a players swing or stance.
-Proceed with the rule for immovable obstruction, as found in the appendix.
+- Flower beds are considered No Play Zones.
+Relief allowed from flower beds if they interfere with a players swing or stance.
+Proceed with the rule for immovable obstruction.
+See USGA Rule 16.

 Relief from staked trees